Electrostatics-induced breakdown of the integer quantum Hall effect in cavity QED

-{{\it 2DEG in a split-ring resonator and electrostatics.}}--- For the following analysis, we consider a 2DEG realized in a GaAs heterostructure and embedded in a metallic split-ring resonator (see Fig.~\ref{fig:1}).
-The 2DEG is confined to a rectangular Hall bar of dimensions $L_x$ and $L_y$ and subjected to a strong magnetic field $B$ perpendicular to the $x-y$ plane.
-At low enough temperatures and for a simplified two-terminal geometry, the electric conductance of the Hall bar is quantized, $G= (e^2/h) (1+\ell)$, where $\ell =0,1,2,3,..$ is the Landau level (LL) principal quantum number with energy $E_{\ell}$ below the Fermi energy, $E_{\ell}<E_F$ \cite{arwas_quantum_2023}.
-This effect can be attributed to the presence of chiral edge modes \cite{buttiker_absence_1988,tong_lectures_2016}, and it is thus topologically protected \cite{von_klitzing_40_2020} against disorder.
+{\it Quantum Hall system in a cavity.}---For the following analysis, we consider a Hall bar of dimensions $L_x$ and $L_y$ embedded in a metallic split-ring resonator (see Fig.~\ref{fig:1}).
+Following previous literature on cavity quantum Hall systems \cite{ciuti_cavity-mediated_2021, arwas_quantum_2023, borici_cavity-modified_2024}, we neglect screening and electron-electron interaction effects and focus purely on the physics of a single electron subjected to a strong magnetic field $B$ perpendicular to the $x-y$ plane and moving close to the metallic plates of a cavity, as exemplified in Fig.~\ref{fig:1}(a,c).
+Within this single-electron picture \cite{Laughlin_PhysRevB.23.5632, Thouless_PhysRevB.27.6083,tong_lectures_2016}, the Fermi energy $E_F$ parametrizes the energy at which the single electron is injected in the Hall bar; in the standard scenario, i.e. in the absence of the metallic resonator electrode, the 2D electron system displays a quantized electric conductance $G=(e^2/h) (1+\ell)$, where $\ell =0,1,2,3,\dots$ is the Landau level (LL) principal quantum number with energy $E_{\ell}$ below the Fermi energy, $E_{\ell}<E_F$ \cite{arwas_quantum_2023}.
+This effect can be attributed to the presence of chiral edge modes \cite{buttiker_absence_1988,tong_lectures_2016}, and it is thus protected \cite{von_klitzing_40_2020} against local disorder.